reshika313/spotify-api/README.md

 2. Defining the Spotify API credentials from my account and creating an app

-3. Combining client credentials into a single string in the format client_id:client_secret
+3. Combining client credentials into a single string in the format client_id:client_secret as API requires this format

+4. Converting the string into bytes as this is the format base64 works in

+5.